So it’s pretty frustrating to run a separate power cable to outdoor/distant networking devices like outdoor access points, IP cameras, VoIP phones.

 I like PoE for few other reasons, it reduces the wire clutter and easier to reset the remote device.
 Let’s get started …

-Why make your won PoE injector instead buying one ?
+Why make your won DIY PoE injector instead buying one ?

 - The first thing comes to mind is about money, there are cheap PoE injectors available, but many of them are ridiculously priced.
 Why not use some spare electrical components lying around to do the job ?

 - Another advantage is you can directly hookup this to a battery, that will dramatically reduce the power wastage.

 - You could customise the PoE injector according to your need.